VLiamin/Image-Feature-Extractions/README.md

 2. Fuzzy Local Binary Pattern (FLBP)
 3. Haralick Text Feature Based Method

-All projects are implemented using the programming language c#
+All projects are implemented using the programming language c#.